Dubious dtella: Relationship with humans

 Since they are commonly found in houses and urban environments, G. dubia is frequently encountered by the Australian public.
 Their widespread ranges and prevalence in houses results in them being labelled as a house pest.
 They are often heard scuttling around houses at night, and can knock over appliances and even accidentally ruin electrical cables.
 For this reason, they are commonly killed every year as they can be seen as a nuisance.
 However, they do check insect and spider populations, which is a characteristic that goes unnoticed.

 Their similarities to H. frenatus causes many to confuse the two.
 This may lead to the belief that G. dubia is also an invasive species that needs to be eliminated when in reality they are indigenous to Northeastern Australia.

 Conservation status

-G. dubia is listed under Least Concern by the IUCN Red List, probably due to their generalist status.
+G. dubia is listed as Least Concern by the IUCN Red List.
 Their ability to thrive in an urban environment has led to constant population size for the species.